Admission questions last updated 24 August 2020.

 What is the tuition for Lakehead's Faculty of Law?

-To view tuition fees for 2019-20, CLICK HERE.
-It will give you an estimate of the fees for the upcoming year.
+To view tuition fees for 2020-21, please see the Student Fees Schedule.
 The Law fees are listed under the Undergraduate Academic Fees.

 Books are estimated for the year to be between $600 - $1000.